GrantM11235/calipertron/readme.md

 ## Log

+### Nov 1 - Do proper grid search of params.

+Make frontend parameter_sweep binary robust to the device freezing and needing to be restarted.

 ### Oct 23 - Do some design simluations to better understand PDM and sampling

 Added a new design_simulations notebook to try and understand whether an analog low-pass filter is necessary to smooth the reflected signal before reading by the ADC, or if all of that will wash out in software.